Danger in the Lumo-Bay

 The captain’s voice answered, huffing strangely, “I tried.
 But it didn’t work.”

-Doctor Keller eyed the frozen face of the Scottish Terrier in front of her.
+Dr. Keller eyed the frozen face of the Scottish Terrier in front of her.
 “It looks like it worked to me.”
 She reached a paw out and touched the Scottish Terrier.
 He felt solid, but blue lines of hexagons flickered through his body at her touch.

 LeGuin’s voice came over her comm-pin: “Captain, Doctor: I’m down at the lumo-bay control panel now.
-The program’s locked in a buggy subroutine — no safeties, no exits, can’t shut it down.
+The program’s locked in a glitchy subroutine — no safeties, no exits, can’t shut it down.
 It’ll take me at least an hour to fix it.”

 The captain’s voice rang out over the comm-pin, “Do it faster!” followed by gunshots.
 “Damn it, I need those safeties on!”